chris22smith/chris22smith.github.io/src/blog/stop-linking-to-nowhere.md

 ---
 layout: "layouts/blog.njk"
 title: "Stop Linking to Nowhere"
-date: "2018-08-01 17:26:36"
+date: 2018-08-01 17:26:36
-description: "Do you find yourself writing this kind of thing in your HTML?
+description: "Do you find yourself writing this kind of thing in your HTML?"
-<code>&lt;a href="#" onclick="doSomething()"&gt;Some action&lt;/a&gt;</code>

-Does that <code>href="#"</code> make you feel slightly uncomfortable?
-Like it's not really doing anything, a bit of a hack?
-You'd be dead right to think that"
-tags: ["blog","archive"]
+tags: ["blog", "archive", "tech"]
 eleventyNavigation:
   key: "Stop Linking to Nowhere"
 wpid: "802"
 ---

 Do you find yourself writing this kind of thing in your HTML?
 <code>&lt;a href="#" onclick="doSomething()"&gt;Some action&lt;/a&gt;</code>